 Metastasis

-Metastasis is a term used in pathology to describe the process by which cancer spreads from the place where it first started (the primary site) to other parts of the body.
+Metastasis is a term used in pathology to describe the process by which cancer spreads from where it first started (the primary site) to other body parts.
 When cancer cells break away from the original tumor, they can travel through the bloodstream or the lymphatic system (a network of vessels and nodes that helps fight infection) to distant organs and tissues.
 This is called lymphovascular invasion.
 Once these cells reach a new location, they may grow and form new tumors, known as metastases, which are the same type of cancer as the original tumor.
-Although any part of the body may be involved, metastases are commonly found in lymph nodes, the liver, the lungs, and bones.
+Although any body part may be involved, metastases are commonly found in lymph nodes, the liver, the lungs, and bones.

 Metastasis is important for several reasons: